DanielCantabella/SDM-Lab1-PropertyGraphs/README.md

 RETURN authorName,hIndexList[-1][1] AS h_index
 ```

-# C Recommender
+# C. Recommender
-In this task we created a simple reviewer recommender for editors and chairs in [C_Recommender.py](c_recommender.py).
+In this task we created a simple reviewer recommender for editors and chairs in [C_Recommender.py](functions/c_recommender.py).
 Here we identified potential reviewers for the database community.
 To do that, we followed different stages:
 1. We defined the database community: We created a new node `Community` with name `database` and linked it
 to the keywords of the database community (i.e., data management, indexing, data modeling, big data, data processing, data storage and data querying) through the edge `DEFINED_BY`.